 Research showed that the cause is the narrow passage that is created by the soft palate.
 The soft palate becomes loose and therefore longer, so the tongue hangs far behind the root of the tongue.
 This is usually the case of ageing, obesity (a narrow throat), increased tonsils and syringes (especially in children).

-Enjoying sedatives, soporifics and alcohol (all these drugs cause muscle looseness of the soft palate).
+Enjoying sedatives, soporifics, and alcohol is the reason for muscle looseness of the soft palate.
 Lying on the back also triggers or strengthens snoring, as the soft palate falls back in this position and compresses the air passage behind it.

-Most often sleep apnea is detected by partners and the environment that perceive repeating breathing pauses during the sleep.
+Most often it is detected by partners and the environment that perceive repeating breathing pauses during the night rest.
 These can range from 5 to 300-400 per night.
-It increases with age, the 90% of cases are undetected and unrecognized.
+It increases with age, 90% of cases are undetected and unrecognized.

 The research has shown that those who sleep on the back have more chances of diminished oxygen levels in the blood, which is especially worrying for people with heart or lung problems explains Dr. David Eccleston from Birmingham Hospital.

-On the other hand, people who sleep on the back breathe faster, which can lead to an excessive amount of oxygen in the blood and cause respiratory problems, such as asthma or circulation problems that can cause cardiovascular disease.
+On the other hand, people who are back sleeping breathe faster, which can lead to an excessive amount of oxygen in the blood and are the reason for respiratory problems, such as asthma or circulation problems that can cause cardiovascular disease.

 The density of mucus in the nose and throat increases during digestion, so the airflow space is narrower.
 The mucus is even denser especially in larger servings, so dinner should be avoided as the main daily meal.
 It’s never a good choice to lay down immediately after the meal.
 Watch the weight, limit alcohol and smoking.

 Find a cause of your snoring